BrockDSL/reddit_data_analysis/README.md

 exploratory notebooks for the meme research projects

 ## PRAW Runthrough
-poc
+- Still POC
-grabs top 100 posts in meme
+- Grabs top 100 posts in memes
-writes out to CSV file
+- writes out subset of descriptive/analytical metadata to CSV file
+- optionally downloads media associated with the post (JPG, GIF etc)

+## Still to Do

+- bundle metadata and files for direct [Tropy](https://tropy.org/) ingest.